 We are open Monday – Saturday with morning, afternoon and evening availability.

 To see a specific therapist’s availability, you can visit our online scheduler.

 How long does counseling last?

-But time and money aren’t infinite, so I want to give you as much information as possible to help you plan for this process:
+But time and money can be limited, so we want to give you as much information as possible to help you plan for this process:

-I want to help you get unstuck and to a better place as soon as possible and I do believe we can find the tools to get you there.
+We want to help you get unstuck and to a better place as soon as possible and we do believe we can find the tools to get you there.

 Here is a realistic look at what to expect for length of time in therapy:

 *Short term therapy is generally 8-9 sessions (once a week or twice a month).
 Short term therapy can be helpful for symptom reduction or crisis intervention; you can learn a couple good coping strategies you can use if your symptoms begin again in the future.
 Short term therapy can be really helpful if are are committed and motivated for change, haven’t experienced the symptoms very long, and are willing to continue working on yourself outside of therapy once counseling ends.

 *Long term therapy can be anywhere from 6 months to a year or more of regular appointments (once a week or twice a month).
 Usually longer term therapy is needed when we are working on an issue in our life that has been present for a long time or we need help discovering what deeper issues are blocking us from making positive change.
 A potential benefit of longer term therapy is lasting change on a deeper level.